-The HORNBACH-Baumarkt-AG subgroup has still not planned any market entry in a new country for the two-year forecast period, but will rather focus on expanding and modernizing its store network in our existing country markets, i.e. in Germany and eight other European countries.
+We have still not planned any market entry in a new country for the two-year forecast period, but will rather focus on expanding and modernizing our store network in our existing country markets, i.e. in Germany and eight other European countries.
 Depending on the progress made in the building permit and construction planning stages, store openings may be rescheduled between individual years.
 Some of the planned new store openings serve to replace existing locations no longer meeting the latest standards.
 The majority of new stores is to be opened outside Germany.